Policies and Statements

 Governors Register of Business Interests:

-Governors sign a form each Autumn Term to declare whether they had any related parties with whom Brentford School for Girls has had any transaction in the last school year. (relevant parties are listed below).
+Governors sign a form each term to declare whether they had any related parties with whom Brentford School for Girls has had any transaction in the last school year. (relevant parties are listed below).

 Spouse or Partner

 Any person with whom they have a close personal relationship

 Any entity in which they have an interest which gives the significant influence over its affairs.